Last Updated on

 Go for a Turkish spa

-Pumakkale means ‘cotton castle’ in Turkish.
+Pamukkale means ‘cotton castle’ in Turkish.
 It’s a UNESCO site which contains many terraced hot pools.
 People have come to these pools for thousands of years meaning that unfortunately in the past, they have been damaged.
 Back in the day, there used to be hotels that used these pools as their own backyard but after it was declared a world heritage site these were torn down.
 Thankfully, that was done in time before more damage was done.
 These days you can still walk over a small part of the terraces and swim in the hot pools too!
-It’s an amazing place and should not be missed!
+It’s an amazing place and is one of the best things to do in Turkey.

 Visit a silk carpet factory